cyrill-k/fpki-firefox-extension/README.md

 Firefox extension for F-PKI

 ## Folder Structure
-The app folder contains the browser extension
+The `app` folder contains the browser extension

-The mapserver folder contains the HTTP version of the map server and the tools to generate testing RPC and SP
+The `mapserver` folder contains the HTTP version of the map server and the tools to generate testing RPC and SP

+## How to run
+There are two ways to try out the extension: a quick and easy setup using an existing map server and a more involved setup including locally running your own map server.

+### Quick Setup (no map server)
+For this setup, you can simply clone this repository and load the browser extension by visiting ``about:debugging``.
+Then you're ready to go.

+### Involved Setup (including running the map serer locally)
+Instead of using an existing map server, you can set up your own map server and add arbitrary certificates and policies.

-## Demo Setup
+#### Demo Setup
 ![Alt text](images/overview.png?raw=true"Overview")
 The map server will run as a local server, and communicate with the extension via HTTP.
 During the TLS connection, the extension will query the map server and stop the connection if any malicious behavior is found.

-## How to run
-First, you need to set up the map server.

-### Prerequisites
+#### Prerequisites
 - go version 1.19.2
 - mysql 8.0.31 with access for 'root' with password 'root' (only if a native, i.e., non-docker db should be used)
 - docker and docker-compose (only if a docker db should be used)

-### Docker setup
+#### Docker setup
 - Instruct all commands to use port number 3307 to interact with the docker mysql instance by setting some environment variables: ``. env.bash``
 - First, you start up the mysql database in a docker instance: ``docker-compose up``

-### DB setup
+#### DB setup
 - ``cd mapserver``
 - ``go mod tidy``
 - ``cd ../db``